silverstripe/silverstripe-elemental/README.md

 	    'ElementInternalLink' : 'Internal Link'
 	    'ElementFile' : 'File'
 ````

-- By default, all Element List can contain Internal/External links and File.
-To add/remove allowed elements in list, edit yml config:
+By default, all Element List can contain Internal/External links and File.
+To add / remove allowed elements in list.

 ````
 	ElementList:
 	  allowed_elements: